-Automating Regression Testing: A Complete Guide To How And Why You Should Do It
+Automating Regression Testing: A Complete Guide to How and Why You Should Do It

-Inna M. by Inna M. on 08/11/2022
+Inna M. by Inna M. on 04/13/2024

-Automating Regression Testing: A Complete Guide To How And Why You Should Do It
+Automating Regression Testing: A Complete Guide to How and Why You Should Do It

 When you develop a software product, you want it to perform well for every user.
 To achieve that, you employ various testing techniques before the release.
-However, good software is often a work in progress, meaning that new functionality is regularly added to the application to help it keep up with the user expectations and market demands.
+However, good software is often a work in progress, meaning that new functionality is regularly added to the application to help it keep up with the user’s expectations and market demands.

 Regression testing is one of the key ways to ensure that the updated software product still performs as expected.
 Manual regression testing techniques give you an opportunity to evaluate the app’s performance after a significant change in the code, but more and more businesses are now going for regression test automation as the more thorough, reliable, and budget-friendly alternative to manual testing.